 'Suburbia' Topped Out in Downtown Jebel Ali

-The Middle East’s largest private developer, DAMAC Properties, has announced it has topped out its ‘Suburbia’ residential development in Downtown Jebel Ali.
+The Middle East’s largest private real estate developer, DAMAC Properties, has announced it has topped out its ‘Suburbia’ residential development in Downtown Jebel Ali.

 Surbubia is a multi-tower development, with the two tallest towers topped out at level 17.
 Work will now begin on the external cladding of the project.
 All main packages including joinery, aluminium and metal works have been finalised and relevant works are progressing on site.